shkolnick-kun/yafl/README.md

 ```
 * read the [C-Manual](./doc/C-Manual.md) for usage details,
-* use the library in you project.
+* acctually use the library in you project.

 ## Using with Python